World Naked Bike Ride – WNBR London

 This site provides information about the World Naked Bike Ride in London.
 If you continue you will see some non-sexual images of naked bike riders.
 It is a popular, peaceful, legal, public protest on the streets of London but parental guidance is advised to ensure the beneficial intent of the ride is understood and well received.

-The 15th annual WNBR London Naked Bike Ride will be on Saturday 9th June 2018.
+The 15th annual WNBR London Naked Bike Ride was on Saturday 9th June 2018.
 It’s worthy, it’s free, it’s fun, it’s legal and it’s making the world a better place for everyone.

 The ride demonstrates the vulnerability of cyclists and is a protest against car culture.
 WNBR is a worldwide campaign with a number of linked themes.

 - protest against the global dependency on oil

 - demonstrate the vulnerability of cyclists on city streets

 WNBR London is part of Bike Week – an annual opportunity to promote cycling, and show how cycling can easily be part of everyday life by encouraging ‘everyday cycling for everyone’.
 Bike Week first took place in 1923 – 95 years ago!
 It was, and always has been, a great opportunity to highlight the social, health and environmental benefits of cycling, with a core aim of getting people to give cycling a go all over the UK.
 Whether it’s for fun, as a means of getting around to work or school, a trip to the local shops or just to visit friends – cycling is for everyday, for everyone.
 Bike Week 2018 took place from 9th-17th June.